NxPKG/khulnasoft-docs/content/ddos-protection/get-started/index.md

 The _Log_ action is only available to Enterprise customers.
 {{</Aside>}}

-1. Log in to the [Cloudflare dashboard](https://dash.cloudflare.com/), and select your account.
+1. Log in to the [Khulnasoft dashboard](https://dash.Khulnasoft.com/), and select your account.
 2. [Configure all the rules in the HTTP DDoS Attack Protection managed ruleset](/ddos-protection/managed-rulesets/http/configure-dashboard/#create-a-ddos-override), setting their action to _Log_.

 3. [Configure all the rules in the Network-layer DDoS Attack Protection managed ruleset](/ddos-protection/managed-rulesets/network/configure-dashboard/#create-a-ddos-override), setting the action to _Log_.